 Now the students will begin to think more specifically about the ways in which freshwater resources are used around the world.
-They will begin to learn about

-GPM.NASA.GOV / EDUCATION TWITTER.COM / NASA\RAIN FACEBOOK.COM / NASA.RAIN wheat and its importance in our diet.
+They will begin to learn about wheat and its importance in our diet.
 Before they begin their "Expert Group" research, they will also learn the difference between having precipitation water crops and needing to irrigate the crops when there isn't adequate precipitation.
-Key Focus: Watering crops by irrigating versus having them watered by precipitation Help guide the students to understand the difference between having crops irrigated versus having enough precipitation to water them adequately. (slide 10) Key Focus: Energy from the sun is used to create the energy that is found in wheat crops.
-That energy is then transferred to us when we eat wheat products.
-Have students think about the many foods they eat that include wheat on slide 11.
-Have them draw a diagram that shows how energy from the sun is used to create the energy that is transferred from wheat products to our bodies when we eat such foods as pizza.
-This could be done in pairs or as a whole class, depending on the needs of the students.
-Explain:
+Key Focus: Watering crops by irrigating versus having them watered by precipitation Help guide the students to understand the difference between having crops irrigated versus having enough precipitation to water them adequately. (slide 8) Key Focus: The importance of wheat in our diets Have students think about the many foods they eat that include wheat. (slide 9) Explain: